botisimo/botisimo-documentation/docs/sponsorship/index.rst

 * ⌛ Stream at least 15 hours per month using Botisimo
 * 👀 Have at least 10 average concurrent viewers
 * 📹 Must enable VOD recordings on streaming platform(s)
-* 🖥️ Must display the Sponsor Overlay in your stream
+* 🖥️ Must display the Sponsor Overlay in your stream at 600px x 600px
 * 📋 Must agree to the Botisimo Sponsorship Program Terms & Conditions

 Ready to get started?
 Let's go!